 As with snoring and parsley between the teeth, we loud talkers are blissfully unaware of the problem until someone points it out.
 Then shamefaced, we purposefully lower our volume to a self-conscious whisper until we inevitably forget the complaint and return to our normal voices.

 In a family of loud talkers, I am apparently the Queen, as has been pointed out by my daughter and others.
-This really raises my hackles and sends me into denial, until I realize they seem to be unanimous.
+This raised my hackles and sent me into denial, until I realized they were unanimous in their opinion.

 Having a strong voice is handy for singing.
 When Don and I performed for Candlelight Service, he took along an amplifier for his guitar to match my volume.
 It was not the first time he told me I did NOT need a microphone.